Flexible Work Insights & Announcements

 On Virtual Communication

-- Adam Grant Thinks Again, No, You Don't Have to Meet in Person
+Wharton Professor Adam Grant shares another take on this study: No, You Don't Have to Meet in Person

 On the Importance of Adaptability

-Harvard Business Review IdeaCast (February 22, 2022: This 23-minute podcast underscores the importance of remaining agile and adaptable as we continue to explore how best to structure our new ways of working.
+Harvard Business Review IdeaCast (February 22, 2022): This 23-minute podcast underscores the importance of remaining agile and adaptable as we continue to explore how best to structure our new ways of working.

 Why Some Companies Thrived During the Pandemic

 Stanford University IT (July 18, 2022): The new Cardinal Flex Workspace Reservation System enables space administrators to manage their shared workspaces easily, and staff without a dedicated workspace to quickly find and reserve a shared workspace for days when they are in a campus office.